blues/note-samples/arduino-note-array/README.md

 ```

+The content of the `array` field will be populated with the measurement data.
+Notice each measurement must have it's own timestamp if you are tracking when the measurement occurs.

+For this example, the timestamp is generated for each measurement using the `card.time` Notecard request.
+If the Notecard does not have a valid timestamp, the measurement recording is skipped.

 ### Request Object Deletion on Send

 The Arduino Notecard API uses `malloc` by default to construct the JSON object in the heap memory.